 When You And Your Spouse Disagree

-If you and your spouse can’t agree on custody arrangements, or your relationship is too volatile to make an agreement possible, there are several steps the court may take, including appointing a guardian ad litem or ordering a custody evaluation.
+If you and your spouse can’t agree on a child custody arrangement or if your relationship is too volatile to make agreement possible, the court may take steps like ordering a custody evaluation or appointing a guardian ad litem.

 The court will consider both parents’ behavior during the marriage when deciding what is in the best interests of the child.

 Specifically, factors that affect how well each parent will be able to care for the child and create a healthy environment will weigh heavily.

 There may be circumstances where one spouse is found to be unfit to parent, usually because of abuse, neglect, or a history of substance abuse.

 In instances where both parents are found to be unfit, a third party, such as a grandparent or close relative, may be assigned custody.

 A Case in Point: How Speights Law Helped Our Client Win a Favorable Joint Child Custody Agreement